polintw/Pensieve/README.md

 database
 - sequelize set --env production
 - db: migrate if needed
+- db: seed if needed
 - db:create to recreate a new database before db:migrate at first time

+## Initiation:
+1. bundle as production. if fail, bundle from master else where directly
+2. start as production.

 #### Production
 - [React for production](https://reactjs.org/docs/optimizing-performance.html#use-the-production-build)環境建議標準